fani-lab/Library/ComputeCanada.md

 <img src="https://user-images.githubusercontent.com/38455739/227584074-6b5b29c7-e8ab-4063-b474-7ba3ba4713a6.png"  width="600" height="300">
 </p>

-4. Then enter your institution information:
+4. Then, enter your institution information:
 <p align="center">
 <img src="https://user-images.githubusercontent.com/38455739/227585750-a0dfd05a-bc55-4bd2-8b01-9e8de2df7165.png"  width="600" height="400">
 </p>

-**Note**: as a student You must enter the CCRI of your sponsor or supervisor.
+**Note**: As a student, you must enter the CCRI of your sponsor or supervisor.
 They will be asked to confirm your role.
 Your sponsor can find their CCRI on their login page at [https://ccdb.computecanada.ca/](https://ccdb.computecanada.ca/).
 A CCRI is an identifier of the form `abc-123-01`.

 5. Final step is determining a username and password: